How to Reset a BT Smart Hub or Smart Hub 2 (Reboot vs Factory Reset) 2026

 With this guide, you’ll learn how to reset your BT Broadband router and fix all of these issues with a few basics.
 Once you have learned how to do it yourself, you’ll never need to call anyone else to do your first line of troubleshooting and diagnostics.

-What does resetting a BT Broadband router mean?
+What resetting a BT Broadband router actually means

 'Resetting' a router is always a little confusing, even though it shouldn't be.
 The reason is that the term 'resetting' can mean a few different things, depending on who you ask and what their understanding of the process is.
 BT's routers are very easy to reset, and we will go through the methods most commonly used on a BT router.